Basic Steps *

 What did I do, if anything, to set in motion the train of circumstances which caused people to hurt me and which led to my resentment of them for doing so?
 For example, did my expectations of others or beliefs about them set me up for my feelings of anger or resentment?
 Did I do anything in the past that might have provoked the ill treatment I received?

-What were your ego concerns?
+What were my ego concerns?

 Where was my ego being: